w3c-fedid/digital-credentials/CONTRIBUTING.md

 # Digital Credentials: Federated Identity on the Web Working Group

-This repository is being used for work in the W3CFederated Identity on the Web Working Group, governed by the governed by the [W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/) and [Spftware and Document License](https://www.w3.org/copyright/software-license-2023/).
+This repository is being used for work in the W3C Federated Identity on the Web Working Group, governed by the [W3C Patent Policy](http://www.w3.org/Consortium/Patent-Policy-20040205/) and
+[Spftware and Document License](https://www.w3.org/copyright/software-license-2023/).
 To contribute, you must either participate in the relevant W3C Working Group or make a [non-member patent licensing commitment](https://www.w3.org/policies/process/#contributor-license).